hpe-dev-incubator/hpe-dev-portal/content/blog/get-started-with-the-foundational-apis-for-the-hpe-greenlake-edge-to-cloud-platform-–-part-2-configuring-and-managing-a-workspace.md

 ### Assigning the device to a regional instance of a service

 Next, using the **PATCH** ***Update devices - Assign Application to a device*** REST API request (derived from the ***PATCH Update devices API call***), I can attach the device to a regional instance of the HPE Aruba Networking Central management console service already deployed in the workspace.
-The identifer of the device is specified as a query parameter, the HPE Aruba Networking Central service _identifier_ and *region* are specified in the data payload (Body) as shown below:
+The identifier of the device is specified as a query parameter, the HPE Aruba Networking Central service _identifier_ and *region* are specified in the data payload (Body) as shown below:

 `PATCH {{baseUrl}}/devices/v1beta1/devices?id={{DeviceId}}`